Transport in Birmingham: History

+The first flight from Birmingham was made by a Mr, Harper in a hot air balloon belonging to James Sadler, on 4 January 1785, landing some 50 miles away, near Newcastle-under-Lyme.
+During the flight, which Harper reported had reached a height of 4300 ft, he collected samples of air at the request of Joseph Priestley, but the glass bottles were broken during his rough landing.
+On returning to Birmingham the next day, Harper was given a hero's welcome.

 Birmingham's first airport was Castle Bromwich Aerodrome, which operated from 1909 to 1958.
 Another opened as Elmdon Airport on 8 July 1939 and continues to operate, as Birmingham Airport.
 A heliport, Hay Mills Rotor Station, operated passenger services to London from 1951 to 1952, with freight flights continuing until 1954.
 Another operated adjacent to Baskerville House in the 1950s.

 Current

 Birmingham is served by Birmingham Airport in the Borough of Solihull to the east of Birmingham, which is the seventh-busiest (2013) by passenger traffic in the UK.
 The airport is served by the railway network at Birmingham International railway station, nearby in the same Borough.
 The airport and railway station are linked by the 585 m AirRail Link, originally a Maglev system, since converted to a cable-hauled SkyRail people mover.
 Train services are provided by Avanti West Coast, CrossCountry, Transport for Wales and West Midlands Trains.

 Bus services operate from the airport to Coleshill Parkway railway station on the Birmingham – Leicester railway line.
 This link improves access to the East Midlands as well as providing further links to North Warwickshire and South-east Staffordshire.

 The airport has two major bus services running into Birmingham: the X1 (Birmingham – Airport – Coventry), which operates 24 hours a day and X12 bus (Birmingham - Chelmsley Wood– Airport – Solihull).
 The majority of bus services from the airport are run by National Express West Midlands (formerly known as Travel West Midlands) with other Warwickshire-funded services such as the 75.